tanmaster/EVM-Simulator/README.md

 necessary to swap out some of the modules that are used by py-evm.
 Thanks to the modularity of it, injecting custom classes and overriding relevant functions was possible without much effort.

-The project was initially forked from
+This project was initially forked from [Template for new Python Ethereum repositories](https://github.com/ethereum/ethereum-python-project-template).

 ## Quickstart
 Here are some OS specific instructions on how to setup further necessary packages as well as the virtual environment: